Western Illinois University, Macomb, IL. (2007-2019) African American Studies and Art History

 Cultural Commentary/Social Change Award, Fiber Art Now 10:3 (summer/fall 2021).

 Quilt Memorials: Saying Their Names in Fabric, Art Council of York County, Dalton Gallery, Rock Hill, SC.
-February 3 - March 4, 2022.
-Fifteen artwork shown.
+Feb 3 - March 4, 2022.

 VISUAL ART EXHIBITIONS (Recent)